Cathie Wood's ARK Invest files to offer a bitcoin ETF

 Wood, whose ARK Innovation ETF was the top-performing U.S. equity fund last year, has been a vocal proponent of bitcoin.

-Her flagship ARK Innovation fund (ARKK.P) owns around $820 million worth of shares in cryptocurrency exchange Coinbase Global (COIN.O), making it the fund's 10th largest holding.
+Her flagship ARK Innovation fund owns around $820 million worth of shares in cryptocurrency exchange Coinbase Global, making it the fund’s 10th largest holding.
 Coinbase has fallen 35% since its stock market debut in April.

 ARK’s application to the SEC follows recent filings by Fidelity and CBOE Global Markets in March.
 The SEC has yet to approve a bitcoin ETF.